Russell B. Long: 1980

 In 1980, Long defeated State Representative Woody Jenkins of Baton Rouge, 484,770 (57.6 percent) to 325,922 (38.8 percent) in the state's nonpartisan blanket primary.
-During the 1980 campaign, Long's friend and colleague, Robert J. "Bob" Dole, the Kansas Republican who had been his party's vice presidential nominee in 1976 and who would be the presidential nominee in 1996, made a television commercial for Long in the race against Jenkins.
+During the 1980 campaign, Long's friend and colleague, Robert "Bob" J. Dole, the Kansas Republican who had been his party's vice presidential nominee in 1976 and who would be the presidential nominee in 1996, made a television commercial for Long in the race against Jenkins.
 Dole and Long were both running for re-election that year.
 The 1980 primary was the last time that Long's name was on a ballot.
 Jenkins had run against Johnston in 1978 and ran again in a disputed outcome against Mary Landrieu in 1996 for the seat Johnston vacated on retirement.

 Jenkins won majorities in only four parishes, Rapides, La Salle, Iberia, and St. Tammany.
 When Jenkins claimed to have received 55 percent of the votes cast by whites, Long called the claim "racist."
 Long urged the media to investigate Jenkins' claim.
 He contended that his own research was in conflict with Jenkins' assertion.

 Near the end of his last term in office, Long hired the young journalist Bob Mann as his press secretary.
 Mann, who now holds the Douglas Manship Chair of Journalism at LSU, later penned the 1992 book, Legacy to Power: Senator Russell B. Long of Louisiana.